angular/angular/aio/content/guide/testing-components-scenarios.md

 The Angular `DebugElement.triggerEventHandler` can raise _any data-bound event_ by its _event name_.
 The second parameter is the event object passed to the handler.

-The test triggered a "click" event with a `null` event object.
+The test triggered a "click" event.

 <code-example
   path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="trigger-event-handler">